elmahdi43/mlops/README.md

+I changed the readme page.
-This is read me page
+This projet is for learning mlops